+Academic Bulletin for Madrid, Spain: 2017-18

+Introduction

-Academic Bulletin for Madrid, Spain: 2016-17 Introduction The Academic Bulletin is the CSU International Programs (IP) "catalog" and provides academic information about the program in Madrid, Spain.
-IP participants must read this publication in conjunction with the two listed below.
+The Academic Bulletin is the CSU International Programs (IP) "catalog" and provides academic information about the program in Madrid, Spain.
+This bulletin supersedes the previous bulletins dated April 21 2017.

+CSU IP participants must read this publication in conjunction with the two listed below.